How to embrace the year of the horse - A life coaches guide

 Change can feel overwhelming, but the Horse encourages us to balance energy with focus.
 Use this year to:

-Tip from Jilly: Create a simple weekly reflection habit to track progress, celebrate wins, and adjust goals as needed.
+Tip: Create a simple weekly reflection habit in your Momentum Month plan to track progress, celebrate wins, and adjust goals as needed - you could also get a friend to join you and keep each other accountable.

 4. Avoid Restlessness by Planning Wisely